konveyor/move2kube-website/docs/concepts/transformer.md

 ---
 layout: default
 title: Transformer
-permalink: /documentation/concepts/transformer
+permalink: /concepts/transformer
 parent: Concepts
-grand_parent: Documentation
 nav_order: 1
 ---

 # Transformer

-Each transformer consumes [Artifacts](/documentation/concepts/artifact) and outputs [Artifacts](/documentation/concepts/artifact) and [PathMappings](/documentation/concepts/path-mapping).
+Each transformer consumes [Artifacts](/concepts/artifact) and outputs [Artifacts](/concepts/artifact) and [PathMappings](/concepts/path-mapping).
 The Artifacts allow multiple transformers to be chained together to achieve a end to end transformation.
 The PathMappings are used for persisting the changes in the filesystem.

 Each transformer generally has its own directory ([in-built transformer](https://github.com/konveyor/move2kube/tree/main/assets/inbuilt/transformers) or [external transformer](https://github.com/konveyor/move2kube-transformers)) which has all the configuration required for that transformer.
 The transformer YAML is the most important part of the transformer definition, which specifies its behavior.
 It also can have `templates` directory for putting template files to be used by the transformer, and other files/configuration that are specific to each transformer.